Bounded projections to the $\mathcal{Z}$-factor graph: Introduction

 where $F_N$ is a free group of rank $N$.
 Non-trivial elements or subgroups of $G$ that are conjugate into one of the $A_i$'s are called \emph{peripheral}.
 The set of $G$--conjugacy classes of the factors $A_i$ is denoted by $\calA$.

 Associated to the pair $(G,\calA)$ are two spaces of trees that are the focus of this paper.
 One of these is the \emph{relative outer space} $\calO = \calO(G,\calA)$, also known as a \emph{deformation space}.
 This space parametrizes actions of $G$ on metric simplicial trees where each of the $A_i$ fixes a unique vertex, the vertex stabilizers are either trivial or conjugate to one of the $A_i$, and the stabilizer of an edge is trivial.
 Such trees are called \emph{Grushko trees}.
-In the case when $\calA = \emptyset$, so that $G$ is free, the space $\calO$ is the well-known Culler--Vogtmann outer space~\cite{ar:CV86}.
+In the case when $\calA = \emptyset$, so that $G$ is free, the space $\calO$ is the well-known Culler--Vogtmann Outer space~\cite{ar:CV86}.
 The relative outer space $\calO$ plays the role of the Teichm\"uller space for a closed surface $\Sigma$.
 The other space of interest for this paper is the \emph{$\calZ$--factor graph} $\ZF = \ZF(G,\calA)$.
 In the case where $\calA= \emptyset$, this graph is quasi-isometric to the co-surface graph $\coS(F)$ mentioned above that was defined by Dowdall--Taylor~\cite[Proposition~4.4]{ar:DT17}.
 Vertices in $\ZF$ are actions on simplicial trees where each of the $A_i$ fixes a unique vertex and the stabilizer of an edge is either trivial, or cyclic and non-peripheral.
 Such trees are called \emph{$\calZ$--splittings}.
+Two vertices $T_0$ and $T_1$ in $\ZF$ are connected by an edge, if either $T_1$ and $T_2$ are \emph{compatible}, or there is a non-peripheral element $g\in G$ that is elliptic in both $T_0$ and $T_1$.
 The $\calZ$--factor graph is one of a handful of hyperbolic graphs for free products that play the role of the curve complex for a finite-type surface.
 For a detailed description and exposition of the connections between many of these, see the work of Guirardel--Horbez~\cite[Section ~2]{ar:GH22}.

 The exact definitions of the relative outer space $\calO$ and the $\calZ$--factor graph $\ZF$ appear in Section~\ref{sec:graphs}.
 For now, we observe that if one forgets the metric on a Grushko tree $T \in \calO$, the resulting simplicial tree is a $\calZ$--splitting and hence a vertex in $\ZF$.
 Thus we have a well-defined projection map $\pi \from \calO \to \ZF$.
 This projection map plays the role in the context of surfaces of the systole map $\Sys \from \Teich(\Sigma) \to \calC(\Sigma)$, which assigns to a marked hyperbolic surface $X \in \Teich(\Sigma)$ one of its shortest curves.